konecnyjakub/mytester/README.md

 ### Code coverage

+My Tester is able to report % of code coverage.
+It is done in class MyTester\Tester so it is available in provided script *vendor/bin/mytester* and our extension for Nette DI container (see below).
+You just need to run the script with pcov or xdebug extension or with phpdbg binary of php.

-My Tester is not able to generate code coverage reports yet.
+But it is not able to generate full code coverage reports yet.
 Before it is supported natively, we recommend using package [phpunit/php-code-coverage](https://packagist.org/packages/phpunit/php-code-coverage) and a custom script for running tests.
 Example:

 ```php
 <?php